lilligubran/PISA_cross_country_comparison/README.md

 2. Handling null values
 3. Data cleaning and formatting

 I used SQL to join the 2 major data sets using Country Code.
-I uploaded the joined table into Tableau for further analysis.
+I uploaded the joined, cleaned table into Tableau for further analysis.
 ```sql
 SELECT *
 FROM capstonesetwithglobalschoolinfo